munawwir/timeline/khulasa/yoyo-chapter-06.md

 This incident has been used by some arguments that claim the Islam is merely a made religion based on Christianity.
 The argument goes that in this meeting with Basira, Basira taught monotheism and instigated the foundation of Islam.
 Some arguments go even further and claim that all of the Quran was relayed in this moment.
 These notions are impossible for several reasons:

 - The narrations regarding this meeting contain weakness — it is uncertain if it truly happened, as one of the narrators is unreliable.
-- As far as is known, Rasulullah ﷺ did not understand aramaic, and would not understand what Bahira was saying.
+- As far as is known, Rasulullah ﷺ did not understand Aramaic, and would not understand what Bahira was saying.
 - Rasulullah ﷺ was extremely young, and it is unlikely he would be able to understand the intricacies to Christian beliefs which were not even fully understood by its contemporaries.
 - The monk could not have known about the events to come in the future that the Qur'an speaks about, such as the ayat in surah Rum regarding the defeat of the Romans (and the prophecy of their upcoming success).
 This, and many other ayat that comment or predict in the future could not be possible for the monk to know and relay to Rasulullah ﷺ in the short time they were together.